...

 Hello!
 My name is Deidre.
 Today, I will present a disaster recovery plan for the COVID-19 pandemic in Lake Park.

 In this assessment, I have chosen to analyze the accident recovery strategy implemented by Lake Park Hospital.
 People from low-income backgrounds, in particular, will face specific difficulties in receiving treatment, which the strategy intends to alleviate.
-On the basis of the MAP-IT framework, I shall describe the integral parts.
+Based on the MAP-IT framework, I shall describe the integral parts.
 Taking into account social, economic, and cultural factors, the emphasis will be on community safety measures and hospital readiness for future earthquakes.

 Lake Park Hospital: Disaster Recovery Plan